The Different Types of Silver Investment

 The short answer is no. We won’t sell pre-owned silver coins if they’re damaged.
 The term ‘junk silver’ tends to refer to coins produced mainly by the US (pre-1965) and the UK (pre-1946) such as Crowns.
 Often silver purity is also far lower than the 99.99% we are used to today in bullion coins.
 Junk silver is regarded as too good to qualify as scrap silver.
 We don’t sell junk silver as our focus is on silver investment.
 We feel that junk silver is a specialized market on its own which requires far more seasoned silver buyers than the average customer.
 Its lack of standardised quality and condition introduces unnecessary risks into silver investment which can be avoided with high purity silver coins.

 Silver rounds are similar to Government produced silver coins but tend to be privately minted and are missing the crucial face value.
 While they can be bought cheaper than silver bullion coins, they generally fetch less upon sale and most importantly don’t qualify as legal tender.
-This means we’d have to charge VAT, so the cost saving on the price would be a false economy once VAT is added.

 With silver’s low price, producing 1oz silver coins can lead to a relatively high production cost in percentage terms.
 In simple terms, a £1 cost of producing a 1oz gold coin may only be 0.1%, but the £1 cost of minting a 1oz silver coin is nearer 6%.